gomson/vicsydev/test_frameworks.md

 ```

 ### dynamic groups
 The dimensions and granularity I want to use for grouping tests depends on the scenario.
 Sometimes I want a quick regression check for the entire suite; at other times I want to run all database-dependent tests, or skip them as the case may be; this means that strict hierarchies like JUnit are out.
-Golang kind of provides the required flexibility, but requires discipline when naming tests and serious regex-fu skills for triggering complex scenarios.
-The best solution I've come up with is to use tags, things like application name; module, class or type, bug-tracker id; and whatever else is needed to create a unique name; as time goes by more potential categories tend to emerge almost by themselves.
+Golang kind of provides the required flexibility, but requires serious regex-fu skills for triggering complex scenarios.
+The best solution I've come up with is to use tags instead of names and hierarchies; things like application name, module, class or type, bug-tracker id; and whatever else is needed to create a unique name.
+As time goes by more potential categories tend to emerge almost by themselves.
 When running tests, two sets of tags may be specified; tests that have all their tags in the first set are triggered, unless they have any tags in the second set.

 ```C
 #define C4ARRAY(type, ...)					\